datastructures-js/binary-search-tree/README.md

 ```

 ### .upperBound(k[, includeEqual]) (.ceil)
 finds the node with the smallest key bigger or equal a given value k.
-You can eliminate equal keys by passing second param as false.
+You can eliminate equal keys by passing second param as false. `.ceil` is a delegate to the same function.

 <table>
   <tr>